Koninklijke Philips N.V. (PHG): History, Ownership, Mission, How It Works & Makes Money

 Product/Service Target Market Key Features

-Learn more about the company's investors: Exploring Koninklijke Philips N.V.
-(PHG) Investor Profile: Who’s Buying and Why?
+If you want to understand the market's reaction to this transformation, Exploring Koninklijke Philips N.V.
+(PHG) Investor Profile: Who's Buying and Why? is a good next step.

 Koninklijke Philips N.V.
 (PHG) How It Makes Money